HackerRouter/carpetmod112-modified/README.md

 I promise I'll update the descriptions of every setting when I release a release version.

+ps: i just dunno what to add lol

+i think carpetmod112 has already had all the funtions except `creativePlayersLoadChunks`. and i dunno wat to add next

 ## New Features

 More debug logs about the dragon fight.